peilinye/tp/docs/DeveloperGuide.md

    2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-### Adding a person
+### Guests

-1. Adding a person while all persons are being shown
+1. Adding a guest while all guests are being shown

-   1. Prerequisites: List all persons using the `list guests` command.
-Multiple persons in the list.
+   1. Prerequisites: List all guests using the `list guests` command.
+Multiple guests in the list.

    2. Test case: `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 id/S98765432G`<br>
       Expected: A new person object is added to the list of guests, with the name John Doe, and the person's details as described by the test case input.

    3. Test case: `add n/Wilburrito`<br>
-      Expected: No person is added.
+      Expected: No new guest is added.
 This is to be expected as the mandatory fields for `add` are not fulfilled.
 An error message should appear with the correct command format that one should be following.

    4. Other incorrect add commands to try: `add`, `add wilburrito`<br>
       Expected: Similar to previous.

-2. Editing a Person object
+2. Editing a guest's details

-    1. List all persons using the `list guests` command.
-Multiple persons in the list.
+    1. List all guests using the `list guests` command.
+Multiple guests in the list.

     2. Test case: `edit 1 n/Wilburrito`<br>
-       Expected: The first person in the list of guests will have their name edited to `Wilburrito`, with a success message reiterating the edited details of the person.
+       Expected: The first guest in the list of guests will have their name edited to `Wilburrito`, with a success message reiterating the edited details of the person.

     3. Test case: `edit 2 n/Wilburger id/S9999999X`<br>
-       Expected: The first second person in the list of guests will have their name edited to `Wilburger` as well as their id edited to `S9999999X`.
+       Expected: The second person in the list of guests will have their name edited to `Wilburger` as well as their id edited to `S9999999X`.

     4. Test case: `edit 0 n/Wilburroni`<br>
        Expected: No guests in the list will be edited, and an error will appear saying `Invalid Command Format!` due to the index being invalid.

     5. Other incorrect edit commands to try: `edit`, `edit x` where `x` is an index that is larger than the largest index of the guest list.<br>
        Expected: No guests in the list will be edited, and an error will appear saying `Invalid Command Format!`.

-3. Checking in a Person object
+3. Checking in a guest into a room

     1. Prerequisites:
        1. List all Person objects using the `list guests` command.
-Multiple persons in the list.
+Multiple guests in the list.
        2. List all the Room objects using the `list rooms` room.
 Multiple rooms in the list.

     2. Test case: `checkin 001 g/1`<br>